MiguelSerranoGit/Movie-Collection-Analytics/README.md

 Red: negative benefit
 Green: positive benefit

+The charts are intended for when you have at least one film from each decade.
+Right now the csv has 1009 films in total.

 The other sheet contains the following graphs
 - General:
   - Doughnut diagram of pending and viewed movies.